maciejg-git/litewind-alpine-documentation/components/modal.md

 ### Modal dialogs

-The modals can be used for the dialogs.
+You can use modals to show dialogs to the users.
 Here is an example of reusable dialog component.
-In the second example `Promise` is used to pause code execution and await user confirmation.
+The event data is used to set the contents of the dialog and add callbacks for the users actions.
+In the second example dispatching event inside a `promise` allows to pause code execution and await for the user confirmation.

 {% render "example.liquid" example: "examples/modal-dialog.liquid", tabs: examples.modalDialog %}

 ### Modal image viewer

-Modals can be used to view fullscreen images.
+Another way to use modals is to view fullscreen images.
 Here is an example.

 {% render "example.liquid" example: "examples/modal-image.liquid", tabs: examples.modalImage %}